R-Suite/R.Scheduler/README.md

 # R.Scheduler
-An experimental, easy to use plugin execution engine built on top of Quartz Enterprise Scheduler .NET and R.MessageBus
+An experimental, easy to use plugin execution engine built on top of Quartz Enterprise Scheduler .NET.
+REST API enpoints are exposed by default, R.MessageBus enpoints can be enabled via configuration.

 ## Getting Started